biomathcode/Http-status/README.md

 - Open sourced
 - Free ( when i will release it)

-## What's next for Paletto
+## What's next for http response

 - [ ]  Give more customization options
-- [ ]  User can have make their own color palettes
+- [ ]  Create an  admin page based on the http response
-- [ ]  right now save options work for only one macro instance
+- [ ]  Working more on organising the issues.

 ## Feedback, Feedback, Feedback